 3 credits.
 Introduction and exploration of crosscultural contexts for teaching and ministry.
 Observation and participation in cross-cultural ministry settings will provide the experiential framework to organize and apply the course material to real-life application.
 Open to education and preseminary students.

 EDU2401 Early Field Experience II: Observation and Participation o.5 credits.
 A week of observation and participation in an early childhood, elementary, middle or secondary classroom.
-(Minimum 40 hours) Prerequisite(s): EDU1401 urban Milwaukee schools to build basic instructional skills, cultural competencies, and classroom management techniques essential to the urban classroom in coordination with the Center for Urban Teaching.
+(Minimum 40 hours).
+Prerequisite(s): EDU1401

 EDU2402 Exploring Urban Teaching Methods and Management